Key Takeaways

 These statistics represent real people with real injuries and real legal rights.
 When crashes are caused by distracted, impaired, or negligent drivers, injured victims and their families have legal recourse.

 Oklahoma follows modified comparative negligence rules.
-If you were partially at fault, your recovery is reduced—but as long as you were 50% or less at fault, you can still recover.
-Understanding what caused the crash, and who was responsible, matters for determining legal options.
+If you were partially at fault, your recovery is reduced — but as long as you were 50% or less at fault, you can still recover.
+Understanding what caused the crash and who was responsible matters for determining legal options and what your case may be worth.
+A personal injury attorney can evaluate the specific facts of your case.

 Injured in a Crash?

 You may have legal options.
-The consultation is free.
+The consultation is free, and we can help you understand your rights.